apache/synapse/src/main/release/README.txt

 The resources sub-directory contains the sample XSLT transformations, XSD schemas, WS policies and all other resources required to demonstrate various aspects of Synapse.

+Synapse uses Log4J for its logging, and the default log level on the code is set to INFO.
+If you are trying out the samples and is new to Synapse, you may enable DEBUG level logging on the log4j.properties found in the lib sub directory as follows.
+This would help you see what actually takes place during Synapse mediation.

+	e.g. log4j.category.org.apache.synapse=DEBUG

 Support
 ===================